mmistakes/made-mistakes-jekyll/src/_pages/support.md

 ## Send a Donation

-I include banner ads on the site to help offset the costs associated with keeping it live, but we all know no one clicks on that crap.
-If you'd like to send a donation my way so I can continue to provide free content and themes, hit one of the buttons below.
+If you'd like to send a donation my way so I can continue to provide free content and themes --- hit one of the buttons below.
 I accept PayPal, Square Cash, and Bitcoins.

 <div markdown="0" class="btn--group">
   <a href="https://www.paypal.me/mmistakes" onclick="ga('send', 'event', 'link', 'click', 'Send PayPal');" class="btn">